 • bullying of young carers or looked after children or otherwise related to home circumstances

-There is no hierarchy of bullying – all forms will be taken seriously and dealt with appropriately.
+Although the above do not currently receive protection under the Equality Act 2010, bullying for these reasons is just as serious.
+There is no hierarchy of bullying – all forms should be taken equally seriously and dealt with appropriately.

 Prejudice Related Language

-Homophobic, transphobic and disablist language includes terms of abuse used towards lesbian, gay, bisexual, transsexual young people and young people with a learning or physical disability.
-It is generally used to refer to something or someone as inferior.
-This may also be used to taunt young people who are different in some way or their friends, family members or their parents/carers
+Racist, homophobic, biphobic, transphobic and disabilist language includes terms of abuse used towards people because of their race/ethnicity/nationality; because they are lesbian, gay, bisexual, or transsexual, or are perceived to be, or have a parent/carer or sibling who is; because they have a learning or physical disability.
+Such language is generally used to refer to something or someone as inferior.
+This may also be used to taunt young people who are different in some way or their friends, family members or their parents/carers.

-Dismissing such language as banter is not acceptable, as even if these terms are not referring to a person’s sexuality they are using the terms to mean inferior, bad, broken or wrong.
+In the case of homophobic, biphobic and transphobic language particularly, dismissing it as banter is not helpful as even if these terms are not referring to a person’s sexual orientation or gender identity they are using the terms to mean inferior, bad, broken or wrong.
 We will challenge the use of prejudice related language in our school even if it appears to be being used without any intent.
-Persistent use of prejudice related language and/or bullying will be dealt with in the same manner as any other form of bullying.
+Persistent use of prejudice related language and/or bullying will be dealt with as with any other form of bullying.

-The school acknowledges its responsibilities to support families, if bullying occurs off the premises, and will endeavour to assist with those involved in these types of incidents, where appropriate.
+The school acknowledges its responsibilities to support families if bullying occurs off the premises.

 The increasing use of digital technology and the internet has also provided new and particularly intrusive ways for bullies to reach their victims.

-Our school has clear and well publicized systems to report bullying for the whole school community (including staff, parents/carers, children and young people) this includes those who are the victims of bullying or have witnessed bullying behaviour (bystanders)
+Our school has clear and well publicised systems to report bullying for the whole school community (including staff, parents/carers, children and young people) this includes those who are the victims of bullying or have witnessed bullying behaviour (bystanders).